pvoznyuk/jquery.closestDescendent/README.md

 # jquery.closestDescendent
- butLike jQuery .closest() function but traversing descendants.
+ Like jQuery .closest() function but traversing descendants.